astro-community/xelement/docs/induction/methods.md

 ------

-We strongly encourage you to explore each of the dedicated pages for each of the API's listed above.
-By being deliberately spares here we have allowed for more space to be available to each method, this way you can have a firm and full understanding over XElement and its methods.
+_We strongly encourage you to explore each of the dedicated pages for each of the API's listed above.
+By being deliberately sparing here we have allowed for more space to be available to each method.
+This way you can have a firm and full understanding over XElement and its methods._